Vegan Chili (Slow Cooker)

 Step 5 – Cover the slow cooker with a lid and set it to high for 4 hours or to low for 7-8 hours.

-For a complete meal, make some vegan cornbread, vegan jalapeno cornbread, focaccia bread, or some vegan drop biscuits to serve with the plant-based chili.
+For a complete meal, make vegan cornbread, vegan jalapeño cornbread, focaccia, or vegan drop biscuits to serve with the plant-based chili.

 Pro Tips

-• You can leave the sugar out of the recipe if you wish, but it helps mellow the acidity of the tomatoes and adds a lot of flavor.
+- You can leave the sugar out of the recipe if you wish, but it helps mellow the tomatoes’ acidity and adds a lot of flavor.

 Storage and reheating

-Refrigerate: Leftover vegan chili will keep well in the refrigerator for 3-5 days in an airtight container.
+Refrigerate: Leftover vegan chili will keep well in an airtight container in the refrigerator for 3-5 days.

 Freeze: The chili also freezes well and can be stored in an airtight container in the freezer for up to 3 months.
 Thaw overnight in the fridge before reheating.

-Reheating: Reheat a bowl of chili in the microwave for about 3 minutes or add a few tablespoons of water and reheat it in a saucepan on the stovetop.
+Reheating: Reheat a bowl of slow cooker chili in the microwave for about 3 minutes or add a few tablespoons of water and reheat it in a saucepan on the stovetop.

 More southwest-style meals